 SMK don’t take evening or weekend bookings, running a ‘first come first served’ waiting list.
 It’s considered one of the best cafes in Wellington, making it super popular so waiting for a table is the norm here.

-Espressoholic on Cuba St is on my list for two reasons – it has brilliant coffee and I love the breakfasts here.
+Espressoholic on Cuba St is on my list of best cafes in Wellington for two reasons – it has excellent coffee and I love the breakfasts here.
 And the secret third reason is because it reminds me of a giant chess board inside.

-Espressoholic never disappoint on the coffee, their philosophy is ‘98% caffeine, 2% human’.
+Espressoholic never disappoint on the amazing coffee, their philosophy is ‘98% Caffeine, 2% Human’.
+I totally relate to this statement.

 Home Cafe is the surprisingly stylish and ultra-modern addition to the National Library.
 Tucked away on the ground floor, you might miss it.
 But if you’re a coffee lover like me, you’ll follow the smell of Havana coffee beans.

-Thunderbird offers a ‘Southern American blend with a little Kiwi’ style menu and a splash of quirky, within the landscape of CBD cafes in Featherston Street.
+Thunderbird is one of the quirkier cafes in Wellington.
+It offers a ‘Southern American blend with a little Kiwi’ style of menu and a splash of eccentric, within the landscape of CBD cafes in Wellington.

 Fried chicken, burritos, alcoholic milkshakes – you’ll find something truly alternative here.
 Plus casual live music Thursday & Friday evenings.